A unique health and fitness programme for schools wanting more students to be more active, fitter and healthier.

 Plenty of choice

-Students can choose which challenges to do based on their personality type, fitness level and capabilities, their likes and their dislikes and the time they have available.
-Options are also available for those who are injured, or have limited use of their legs and/or who use wheelchairs.
+Students can choose challenges based on their personality type, fitness level and capabilities, their likes and their dislikes, the time they have available etc. Options are also available for those who are injured, or have limited use of their legs and/or who use wheelchairs.

 Students can complete many of the challenges solo and at home as an alternative to doing in groups and at school .